 Nearby Sharing slow data transfer

-Also Microsoft Recommend while using nearby sharing feature make sure The network connection profile is set to Private on both devices.
-To check the network connection profile, select the Start button> Settings > Network & Internet > Status, then select Change connection properties and look at the setting under Network profile.
+Also, Microsoft Recommend while using nearby sharing features make sure The network connection profile is set to Private on both devices.
+To check the network connection profile,

 Windows didn’t display nearby sharing notifications

 Again if you Didn’t see any nearby sharing notifications while sending or receiving files.
-First of all Try to resend the File again and check it works if it doesn’t “on the device you’re sharing to, select action center on the right side of taskbar and check for the notifications there.
-As some cases, notifications appear in action center, but not on your screen.
+First of all Try to resend the File again and check it works if it doesn’t “on the device you’re sharing to, select action center on the right side of the taskbar and check for the notifications there.
+As some cases, notifications appear in the action center, but not on your screen.
 For example, this can happen if focus assist is turned on.